JB395/Bits-to-Target-and-Difficulty/README.md

 ### encryptwallet "passphrase"

 Encrypts the wallet with “passphrase” for first-time encryption.
 After encryption, any calls that interact with private keys such as sending or signing will require passphrase entry to enable these functions.
-See also walletpassphrase, walletlock and walletpassphrasechange.
+See also `walletpassphrase`, `walletlock` and `walletpassphrasechange`.
 After this command runs, the wallet will shut down.

 ```
 encryptwallet "you should always use a long and strong passphrase"